-On April 24, 2023, the Board of Directors of Enagás, S.A., at the proposal of the Sustainability and Appointments Committee, resolved to reclassify the Director María Teresa Costa Campí as an independent director, once the period of one year from the time she ceased to be a proprietary director of Red Eléctrica Corporación, S.A. had elapsed.
+On April 24, 2023, the Board of Directors of Enagás, S.A., at the proposal of the Sustainability and Appointments Committee, resolved to reclassify the Director María Teresa Costa Campi as an independent director, once the period of one year from the time she ceased to be a proprietary director of Red Eléctrica Corporación, S.A. had elapsed.

-Thus, the Board of Directors complies with all the recommendations in terms of size and composition currently set out in the CNMV's Good Governance Code for Listed Companies, having reached in 2022 the target of 40% of women on the Board recommended by the Code by 2022.
+Thus, the Board of Directors complies with all the recommendations in terms of size and composition currently set out in the CNMV's Good Governance Code for Listed Companies and in Organic Law 2/2024, of August 1, on equal representation and a balanced presence of women and men, having reached in 2022 the target of 40% of women on the Board recommended by the Board in 2022.